-The company then asked Humberto Raposo, a regional metallurgist from Carpenter Technology Corporation (NYSE:CRS) for assistance in selecting materials.
+The company then asked a regional metallurgist from Carpenter Technology Corporation (NYSE:CRS) for assistance in selecting materials.
 He suggested that Ruger consider Carpenter's new Custom 465® stainless.

 Custom 465 stainless, developed as a candidate for aerospace components, is a premium-melted, martensitic, age-hardenable alloy capable of about 260 ksi ultimate tensile strength when peak aged.
 In this condition, it also offers higher notch tensile strength and fracture toughness than other precipitation-hardening stainless grades.
 It provides, in addition, excellent resistance to stress corrosion cracking.

 Ruger made a cylinder from Custom 465 stainless, then fired 50 proof rounds from each of six chambers (total 300 rounds) at 92,000 psi.
-This is about 50% higher stress than that produced under actual firing conditions.
-The designers repeated this firing cycle numerous times and noted that the cylinder successfully withstood all of the proof firing without a scratch or sign of defect anywhere.
+This is nearly 50% higher stress than what is produced under actual firing conditions.
+The designers repeated this firing cycle numerous times and noted that the cylinder withstood all the proof firing without a scratch or sign of defect anywhere.